 Clients and potential users are equally important

 So, when we talk about iteration, we are are not merrily talking about iterations with users.
-We want to keep the clients in the loop and make then into truly informed decision makers.
-Try to avoid getting into I-know-it-all state but rather respect and teach (lead) the clients so that they can see benefit in your design and in user feedback.
+We want to keep the clients in the loop and make then into truly informed decision-makers.
+Try to avoid getting into I-know-it-all state but rather respect and teach (lead) the clients so that they can see the benefit in your design and in user feedback.

 Don’t be happy if clients give you all the space in the world.
 How many times have we heard horror stories of clients that let a designer do whatever he wanted, only to trash the design in the very end?
 This is easily prevented by keeping clients in the loop.

 So, next time you submit your work and you don’t hear anything from your clients, make sure you open your mouth and ask.
 No matter how much work you have, ask, talk, discuss.
 And if they don’t want to include potential users?
 That’s a whole other topic, but the best advice I can give you is: Become an ambassador for your users and show the value to the clients.